tulip-control/gr1c/doc/installation.md

     $ tar -xzf cudd-2.5.0.tar.gz
     $ cd cudd-2.5.0

 Now you should be in the root of the CUDD source tree.
 Open the `Makefile` in your favorite editor (e.g., [Emacs](http://www.gnu.org/software/emacs/)) and make sure the settings look reasonable for your setup.
 The comments therein should be enough to guide you.
-If in doubt, consult the `Makefile` of gr1c, in particular CUDD_XCFLAGS, which is known to succeed for x86_64 GNU/Linux and Mac OS (64-bit) and thus could be copied directly into the setting of the XCFLAGS variable in the `Makefile` of CUDD.
+If in doubt, consult the `Makefile` of gr1c, in particular CUDD_XCFLAGS, which is known to succeed for x86_64 GNU/Linux and Mac OS (64-bit; possibly requiring that the switch `-DBSD` be removed) and thus could be copied directly into the setting of the XCFLAGS variable in the `Makefile` of CUDD.
 More generally, try

     XCFLAGS = -mtune=native -DHAVE_IEEE_754 -DBSD -DSIZEOF_VOID_P=N -DSIZEOF_LONG=M